Azure/Avere/README.md

 These tutorials help you understand cluster performance testing and common use-case tasks.

+  * [Rendering using Azure Batch and Avere vFXT](docs/maya_azure_batch_avere_vfxt_demo.md) - Demonstrates how to use the Autodesk Maya Renderer with Azure Batch and the Avere vFXT cluster to generate a rendered movie.
+  * [Why use the Avere vFXT for Rendering?](docs/why_avere_for_rendering.md) - shows the results of rending against NFS at various latencies and how Avere vFXT hides the latency.
   * [Measure vFXT performance with vdbench](docs/vdbench.md) - Deploys vdbench on an *N*-node cluster to demonstrate the storage performance characteristics of the Avere vFXT cluster
-  * [Windows 10 workstation for Avere vFXT](docs/windows_10_avere_vfxt_mounted_workstation.md) - Creates a Windows workstation that automatically mounts the vFXT cluster and installs various Azure tools
+  * [Windows 10 workstation for Avere vFXT](docs/windows_10_avere_vfxt_mounted_workstation.md) - Creates a Windows workstation within the same VNET as the Avere vFXT and automatically mounts the vFXT cluster and installs various Azure tools for debugging.
-  * [Rendering using Azure Batch and Avere vFXT](docs/maya_azure_batch_avere_vfxt_demo.md) - Demonstrates how to use the Autodesk Maya Renderer with Azure Batch and the Avere vFXT cluster to generate a rendered movie.

 ## Resources
   * [vFXT guides](http://library.averesystems.com/#vfxt) - Additional documentation about the Avere vFXT cluster
   * [vfxt.py usage](http://library.averesystems.com/#vfxt) - Usage guide for the vfxt.py script